Blog

 Your company’s security camera is part of a closed-circuit television system (CCTV).
 CCTV uses one or more cameras, through either wireless or wired transmission, to send the broadcast from the camera directly to a monitor, set of monitors, or a recording device—providing you peace of mind in the case of crime, fire, theft, or accidents in the workplace.

-We’ve explained the two primary kinds of security cameras and their resolutions here, but let’s go a little deeper.
-Under the IP and analog umbrella are several different styles of camera.
-Their names may not be super creative; however, the name tends to indicate the location of the installation or even the appearance.
-They include:
+We’ve explained the two primary kinds of security cameras and their resolutions, but let’s go a little deeper.
+There are several different styles of cameras under the analog and IP camera umbrellas.
+Their names may not be super creative; however, they tend to indicate the location of the installation or even the appearance.

 • Bullet cameras, also known as lipstick cameras, tend to be mounted outdoors and focused on a specific area.
-Bullet cameras generally have a more extended range than dome cameras, making them ideal for viewing larger areas like parking lots.
+Bullet cameras mainly differ from dome cameras because they generally have a more extended range, making them ideal for viewing larger areas like parking lots.
 Most bullet cameras need a protective case and have a small lip to protect against glare and weather.

 • Fisheye or panoramic cameras usually come in 180- or 360-degree models to cover a wide angle.
 They can even provide legally admissible facial recognition footage up to 15 feet from the mounted position.